 run: flutter build ipa --release --no-codesign

-Successful and use Macos Runner (iOS is essential for bloods).
+It just runs After flutter_test Successful and use Macos Runner (iOS is essential for bloods).

 The following steps are: